Ethical Standards for Breathworkers and

 Recognising the humanity of all practitioners, there may be times when a practitioner breaches an ethic or principle, knowingly or unknowingly.
 The practitioner may become self aware of the breach or may be made aware of this breach by a client/student or another practitioner.

-The guidance put forth by the GPBA promotes restorative and corrective action, rather than punitive or regulatory action, to promote good health and benefit for all parties concerned.
+The guidance put forth by the GPBA promotes restorative, corrective, and regulatory action, rather than punitive action, to promote good health and benefit for all parties concerned.
 We suggest that as schools or practitioners utilise this process they undertake it as an opportunity to heal, learn, evolve, and benefit the well being of all participants.

 The process has five possible stages with the paradigm being to move to the next stage only if healing and restoration can not take place at the prior stage.

 - Third party professional awareness and support

 First Stage – Self Awareness

 Knowingly or unknowingly a practitioner or school may behave in such a way that violates the ethics and principles of the GPBA.
 They may have a realisation of this and choose to correct the inner or outer situation that fostered this breach.
 In such a case the GPBA recommends: